-A course in which the student applies the techniques from MW301 Creative Writing in Ministry to a particular creative-writing project.
+Acourse in which the student applies the techniques from MW301 Creative Writing in Ministry to a particular creative-writing project.
 Each student selects and develops one form from a variety of media (e.g., play, article, short story, teleplay, film script, first-person narrative sermon, novel, radio drama) and adapts the style and message to the unique character of the chosen medium.
-Prerequisite: MW301 Creative Writing in Ministry.
+Prerequisite: MW301 Creative Writing in Ministry or consent of the professor.
 Enrollment limited to 12 students.
 3 hours.

-MW304 Theology and Contemporary Literature Basselin
+MW304 Theology and Contemporary Literature